-In Part Two, you will be asked to read and critically review a brief paper.
+In Part Two you will be asked to read and critically review a brief paper.
+This will be completed on a laptop.
 We are interested in your capacity to read and understand psychological research and to succinctly communicate this understanding in a coherent written format.

 Normal University adjustments for disability are offered to candidates who can provide evidence of need.

-In line with clinical psychology as a reflective profession we engage in ongoing review of our procedures, and potential candidates should therefore check for updates relating to the 2018 process for both shortlisting and interviewing on the CPU website before the deadline for applications.
+In line with clinical psychology as a reflective profession we engage in ongoing review of our procedures, and potential candidates should therefore check for updates relating to the 2019 entry process for both shortlisting and interviewing on the CPU website before the deadline for applications.